seriousben/seriousben.com/content/links/what-does-a-tech-lead-do.md

 Amazing post.
 I really enjoy reading everything.

-One element I really liked was the DACI framework from atlassian to help decision making. <a href="https://www.atlassian.com/team-playbook/plays/daci">https://www.atlassian.com/team-playbook/plays/daci</a>
+One element I really liked was the DACI framework from atlassian to help decision making. [https://www.atlassian.com/team-playbook/plays/daci](https://www.atlassian.com/team-playbook/plays/daci)

 I also liked the link between leadership and being able to do individual contributions.